-$$A + BC \rightarrow AB + C$$
+$$A + BC \longrightarrow AB + C$$

-$$AB + C \gg A + BC$$
+$$AB + C \rightarrow A + BC$$

-From his experience in the laboratory, Berthollet knew that adding solid Na_2CO_3 to a solution of $CaCl_2$ produces a precipitate of $CaCO_3$.
+From his experience in the laboratory, Berthollet knew that adding solid Na2CO3 to a solution of CaCl2 produces a precipitate of CaCO3.

-$$Na_2CO_3(s) + CaCl_2(aq) \rightarrow 2NaCl(aq) + CaCO_3(s)$$
+$$Na_2CO_3(s) + CaCl_2(aq) \longrightarrow 2NaCl(aq) + CaCO_3(s)$$

-Understanding this, Berthollet was surprised to find solid Na_2CO_3 forming on the edges of the lake, particularly since the deposits formed only when the lake's salt water was in contact with limestone, CaCO3.
-Where the lake was in contact with clay soils, there was little or no Na_2CO_3 .
+Understanding this, Berthollet was surprised to find solid Na2CO3 forming on the edges of the lake, particularly since the deposits formed only when the lake's salt water, NaCl(aq), was in contact with limestone, CaCO3.
+Where the lake was in contact with clay soils, there was little or no Na2CO3.

-Berthollet's important insight was recognizing that the chemistry leading to the formation of Na_2CO_3 is the reverse of that seen in the laboratory.
+Berthollet's important insight was recognizing that the chemistry leading to the formation of Na2CO3 is the reverse of that seen in the laboratory.

-$$2\text{NaCl}(aq) + \text{CaCO}3(s) \rightarrow \text{Na}2\text{CO}3(s) + \text{CaCl}2(aq)$$
+$$2NaCl(aq) + CaCO_3(s) \longrightarrow Na_2CO_3(s) + CaCl_2(aq)$$

-Using this insight Berthollet reasoned that the reaction is reversible, and that the relative amounts of NaCl, $CaCO_3$, Na_2CO_3 , and $CaCl_2$ determine the direction in which the reaction occurs and the final composition of the reaction mixture.
-We recognize a reaction's ability to move in both directions by using a double arrow when writing the reaction.
+Using this insight Berthollet reasoned that the reaction is reversible, and that the relative amounts of NaCl, CaCO3, Na2CO3, and CaCl2 determine the direction in which the reaction occurs and the final composition of the reaction mixture.
+We recognize a reaction's ability to move in both directions by using a double arrow when we write the reaction.

-$$Na_2CO_3(s) + CaCl_2(aq) \rightleftharpoons 2NaCl(aq) + CaCO_3(s)$$ the reaction we monitor the mass of Ca^{2+} remaining in solution and the mass of $CaCO_3$ that precipitates, the result looks something like Figure 6.1.
+$$Na_2CO_3(s) + CaCl_2(aq) \Rightarrow 2NaCl(aq) + CaCO_3(s)$$ like Figure 6.1.
 At the start of the reaction the mass of Ca^{2+} decreases and the mass of $CaCO_3$ increases.
 Eventually the reaction reaches a point after which there is no further change in the amounts of these species.
 Such a condition is called a state of EQUILIBRIUM.

 Berthollet's reasoning that reactions are reversible was an important step in understanding chemical reactivity.
-When we mix together solutions of Na_2CO_3 and $CaCl_2$ they react to produce NaCl and $CaCO_3$.
-If during
+When we mix together solutions of Na2CO3 and CaCl2 they react to produce NaCl and CaCO3.
+As the reaction takes place, if we monitor the mass of Ca2+ that remains in solution and the mass of CaCO3 that precipitates, the result looks something

 1 Quilez, J. Chem.
 Educ.
 Res.
 Pract.
-2004, 5, 69-87 (http://www.uoi.gr/cerp).
+2004, 5, 69-87.

-Although a system at equilibrium appears static on a macroscopic level, it is important to remember that the forward and reverse reactions continue to occur.
+Although a system at equilibrium appears static on a macroscopic level, it is important to remember that the forward and the reverse reactions continue to occur.
 A reaction at equilibrium exists in a STEADY-STATE, in which the rate at which a species forms equals the rate at which it is consumed.